SNflows/FLOWSql/README.md

 sudo chmod 755 /usr/local/bin/flowsql
 ```

+## Usage

+Run `flowsql -h` for exhaustive list of options and detailed usage instructions.

 ## Set API key

 You will need the API key for FLOWS and ask the FLOWS admins to enable you as a database user.
 Then set the `FLOWS_API_KEY=<key>` in your shell environment.